Intro to meditation: Class 3 notes

 – George Box (at least the first half)

 One such model views the mind as a committee of sub-minds.
 The ego, the part of mind most people identify with (feel that they "are"), is the most powerful sub-mind.
 It's the one we usually experience in first-person.
 Depending on how you slice the pie, there may several others or thousands of others.
-For example, one part of your mind may execute your tennis forehand; another may be the part that formed in your childhood to guard against being hurt by others; another may be who you are when you're alone with your spouse.
+For example, one part of your mind may execute your tennis forehand; another may be the part that formed in your childhood to guard against being emotionally hurt by bullies; another may be who you are when you're alone with your spouse.
 All of the details about how the mind may be "sliced" are approximate, contingent, and not worth obsessing over for our purposes.

 At any given moment, several of the sub-minds may vie for the center stage of consciousness.
 If you think of the sub-minds as forming a committee, whichever sensory or mental phenomenon gets the plurality of votes will appear in consciousness for that moment.
 For awhile, that may be your breath.
-But at some point, it may be something embarrassing that happened when you were twelve, or something you forgot to add to your grocery shopping list, or the hum of your refrigerator in the background.
+But at some point, it may be something embarrassing that happened when you were twelve years ld, or something you forgot to add to your grocery shopping list, or the hum of your refrigerator in the background.
 Once enough sub-minds get interested in the alternative content, the new content will share the attentional spotlight; then the breath may slip into peripheral awareness; then it may be forgotten.

 In concentration practice, according to this model of the mind, we are trying to unify the mind—to get all the sub-minds to agree on what to pay attention to, and to remain there for an extended period of time.